Murder of İbrahim Oktugan: Trial

-In Eyüpsultan, the trial has begun regarding the murder of school principal Ibrahim Oktugan, who was shot dead.
-The student who shot the principal stated in his defense, "I experienced racism; anyone who was provoked would have gone through this incident."

-On 7 May 2024, the trial regarding the murder of school principal Ibrahim Oktugan, who was shot in his office, began in the Eyüpsultan district of Istanbul.
-During the hearing at the Istanbul 1st Heavy Penal Court, detained Yousif K., who was a child involved in the crime at the time of the incident, and the family of the deceased Ibrahim Oktugan were present as "complainants."
-Two other children involved in the crime, who are not detained, and the defendant Muhammed Günay G., along with the parties' lawyers, also attended the court.
+On 5 February 2025, the trial began in the Eyüpsultan district of Istanbul.
+During the hearing at the Istanbul 1st Heavy Penal Court, suspect Yousif K., a minor accused of involvement in the crime, and the family of the deceased Ibrahim Oktugan were present as "complainants."
+Two other minors involved in the crime, who were not detained, and the defendant Muhammed Günay G., along with the parties' lawyers, also attended the court.

-In his defense, Yousif K. stated that he is a person who constantly uses a weapon, saying, "Defendant Muhammed Günay provoked me; otherwise, I would not kill anyone.
+In his defense, Yousif K. stated that he was a person who constantly uses a weapon, saying, "Defendant Muhammed Günay provoked me; otherwise, I would not kill anyone.
 I experienced racism; whoever is provoked would experience this incident.
 I was not expelled from school; this is in my E-school system.
 When they saw me at school, they did not open the door."

 Defendant Muhammed Günay G. stated in his defense, "Yousif K. confronted İbrahim Hoca at school and approached him aggressively.
 I was afraid he would make a wrong move.
 I do not agree with his statements that I provoked him.
 A person who constantly does such things and carries a weapon, I did not provoke him in any way."

 The wife of the deceased İbrahim Oktugan, Fatma Oktugan, said, "My husband served this country and many students for 56 years.
 He loved his children and his country very much; he was someone who touched everyone's life.
 I am a retired teacher; I have never heard any bad words from my husband.
 He was a very enlightened person; he taught all teachers.
 They called him a martyr, but he was not given martyrdom.
 What did he do to deserve this?
 I am a complainant.
 I want my husband's blood not to be left on the ground."